joyrider3774/RetroTime/README.md

 ## Credits
 The game makes uses of multiple payed and free assets packs, below are the credits for them per game.
 > **Warning**
 > The Project's code is MIT but the assets are not, they all use different licenses, some are free some are Creative Commons and some i even payed for and can only be used with my project. so you can not re-use those as you wish.
-I tried

 ### Main Game User interface
 | Asset | Asset Pack | License |